DuqueDeTuring/books2explore/readme.md

 - The Quantum Universe by Brian Cox & Jeff Forshaw
 - The Quest for a Universal Theory of Life: Searching for Life As We Don't Know It (Cambridge Astrobiology, Series Number 11), Carol Cleland (ref: Zimmer’s What is life)
 - The Rapture of the Nerds: A tale of the singularity, posthumanity, and awkward social situations, Cory Doctorow
+- The Unreal and the Real: The Selected Short Stories of Ursula K. Le Guin
 - The Real Frank Zappa Book by Frank Zappa
 - The Real World of Technology, Ursula M. Franklin
 - The Reasoned Schemer (The MIT Press) by Daniel P. Friedman